Hong Kong Metropolitan University: HKMU Consultants (Shenzhen) Limited

 The company is located in Shenzhen, Guangdong, mainland China.
 It is responsible for managing programmes of the OUHK held in China and handling the admission applications of mainland students.

 Educational TV Programmes

 With a mission to provide open and distance education, the OUHK has been purchasing airtime to broadcast television programmes for the benefit of the learning public since 1989.
 The programmes feature a wide spectrum of topics including arts, science, social sciences, business administration, education, information technology, child development and psychology as well as Chinese history and culture.
-They are either produced by the OUHK or purchased from the Open University of the UK or the China Central Radio and TV University.
+They are either produced by the OUHK or purchased from the Open University of the UK or the Central Radio and TV University in China.

 In October 2015, the OUHK and Television Broadcasts Limited (TVB) once again made a joint effort to launch Open for Learning, the educational TV programme airing on TVB Pearl from 9 am to 1 pm every Sunday morning.
 The programme has been continuously brought to the public, enlightening not only students, but everyone in Hong Kong.